Paul Bennecke

-Paul N. Bennecke (born 1978), is an American political consultant for candidates of the Republican Party, and partner in the Atlanta-based public-affairs firm, Connect South.
+Paul N. Bennecke (born 1978) is an American political consultant for candidates of the Republican Party and partner in the Atlanta-based public-affairs firm, Connect South.
 He is the former executive director of the Republican Governors Association (RGA).
 He was appointed to that position in December 2014 and ended his term on December 31, 2018.
-Previously he served as deputy executive director and political director of the RGA from January 2007 to January 2011 and led two US Senate campaigns for David Perdue.
+Previously, he served as deputy executive director and political director of the RGA from January 2007 to January 2011 and led two US Senate campaigns for David Perdue.

 Early years and Georgia GOP takeover

-Bennecke was born in Chattanooga, Tennessee, and attended Dalton State College, then transferred to the University of Georgia.
-At 21, he was selected as an alternate delegate to the 2000 Republican National Convention in Philadelphia.
-At 23, he served as political director for the campaign to elect St. Sen. Sonny Perdue to the Georgia Governorship.
+Bennecke was born in Chattanooga, Tennessee, and attended Dalton State College before transferring to the University of Georgia.
+At age 21, he was selected as an alternate delegate to the 2000 Republican National Convention in Philadelphia.
+At age 23, he served as political director for the campaign to elect St. Sen. Sonny Perdue to the Georgia Governorship.
 Perdue won despite being heavily outspent by incumbent Democrat Roy Barnes.
-Subsequently, he was named political director, and later executive director of the Georgia Republican Party, serving under chairman Alec Poitevint.
+Subsequently, he was named political director and later executive director of the Georgia Republican Party, serving under chairman Alec Poitevint.
 During this 2003-06 period at the Georgia GOP, Republicans seized control of the State House of Representatives (a net gain of 34 seats) and the State Senate (a net gain of eight seats).
 The party also elected a Lieutenant Governor and Secretary of State, as well as re-elected Perdue in 2006, the first Republican in 134 years to serve as Governor.